310th Space Wing: Overview

 The 310th Bombardment Wing was reactivated in 1952 as part of Strategic Air Command.
 It trained on the Boeing B-29 Superfortress before converting to the Boeing B-47 Stratojet.
 It was inactivated in June 1965 with the phaseout of the B-47 from the U.S. Air Force inventory.

 The 310th became part of Air Force Space Command in 1991 when the 310th Training and Test Wing was activated for a short time at Vandenberg Space Force Base, Calif.; the 310th designator was again activated with the stand up of the 310th Space Group on 4 September 1997.
 The 310th Space Group was re-designated the 310th Space Wing on 7 March 2008.

 Subordinate units

-The wing is composed of the 310th Operations Group, 710th Operations Group, and 310th Mission Support Group, that support various military and other government organizations including, but not limited to, the Department of Commerce, United States Space Force, Space Operations Command, 50th Space Wing, 21st Space Wing, and 460th Space Wing.
+The wing is composed of the 310th Operations Group, 710th Operations Group, and 310th Mission Support Group, that support various military and other government organizations including, but not limited to, the Department of Commerce, United States Space Force, and Space Operations Command.